 The Cypress Hills Massacre and the Mounties

-Though by the 1870s it had become illegal to supply the aboriginal people with booze, whiskey traders had nevertheless spread out across Canada’s southwestern plains, which were aptly nicknamed Whoop-up Country.
+Though by the 1870s it had become illegal to supply Aboriginal peoples with booze, whisky traders had nevertheless spread out across Canada’s southwestern plains, which were aptly nicknamed Whoop-up Country.
 These traders were mostly from the US and brought their liquor north in the autumn, returning south in late spring laden with furs and buffalo robes.
 They established dozens of posts, such as that at Lethbridge, where they could trade while being protected from their disorderly customers by log stockades.

 The Mounties attempted to have eight of the participants in the massacre extradited from the US, but failed.
 Three of these men were later arrested in Canada and a trial was held in Winnipeg in 1876, but because of conflicting testimonies and a lack of evidence, all three were acquitted; no one was ever punished.

-Nevertheless, First Nations people appreciated the efforts the Mounties had made and were heartened by the thought that everyone was going to be seen as equal in the eyes of this new police force.
-The Mounties may have kept the peace, but they were also a major part of a policy of containment and control of aboriginal peoples, spearheading a determined push that would force them on to reservations, thereby opening the area to European settlers.
+Nevertheless, First Nations people appreciated the Mounties’ efforts and were heartened by the thought that everyone was going to be seen as equal in the eyes of this new police force.
+The Mounties may have kept the peace, but they were also a major part of a policy of containment and control of Aboriginal peoples, spearheading a determined push that forced them onto reservations, to open the area to European settlers.

 The Hutterites, the only prairie community to have maintained its communal ideal, are members of an Anabaptist sect named after its first leader, Jacob Hutter.
 Originating in sixteenth-century central Europe (Tyrol and Moravia), they gradually moved east, ending up in Russia, which they abandoned for South Dakota in the 1870s.
 It was fifty years before they felt obliged to move again, when during World War I the community’s pacifism was in direct opposition to the military fervour that gripped the US.
 They moved north between 1918 and 1922, and established a series of colonies where they were allowed to educate their children, speak their own language and avoid military service.
 In these largely self-sufficient communities tasks are still divided according to ability and skill, property is owned communally, and social life organized around a common dining room and dormitories.
 Economically prosperous, they continue to grow, and a new branch community is founded whenever the old one reaches a secure population of between one and two hundred.
 Apart from the occasional disagreement with the outside world when they buy new land, the Hutterites have been left in peace and have resisted assimilation pressures more staunchly than their kindred spirits, the Mennonites and the Doukhobors.